MangoMilk1911/ISDM/README.md

 * Outbound Customers are contacted based on RM Skill matrices and product knowledge.
 * Outbound Customers have an existing profile with the Travel Company.
 * A booking can only include a single holiday package.
 * Inbound calls from new customers without a profile will require them to declare the intent of their call via speaking to an AI assistant.
-Once intent is known, the new customer can be routed to an apprioate RM.
+Once intent is known, the new customer can be routed to an appropriate RM.
 * All inbound calls are filtered by the new system.
 * All outbound calls performed by RMs are taken from their target list.
 * The Interactive Voice Response unit will redirect the customer once an appropriate Relationship Manager is available.
 * The target customer list is generated and used in the backend.
-RMs simply initiate the outbound call which is dialed automatically by the system according to the target list.
+RMs simply initiate the outbound call which is dialled automatically by the system according to the target list.
 * Relationship Managers will book the holiday package on behalf of the customer.

 Applying the initial stages of Design Thinking to this project has allowed us to better understand the project scope, our design objectives and empathise with our stakeholders' needs and wants.
 Design Thinking stages 1 and 2 have set a foundation for us to proceed with the prototyping and modelling stage of our project.
 Understanding our objectives has helped us to create and prioritise our backlog, which is managed using *Issues* on GitHub (See Backlog section below).

 ## Agile Development Methodology
 ### SCRUM Reflection
 SCRUM is an agile framework for developing solutions in iterations.
-We applied the SCRUM framework throughout this project in order to breakdown our tasks into smaller, more managable fragments which we could track.
+We applied the SCRUM framework throughout this project in order to breakdown our tasks into smaller, more manageable fragments which we could track.
 This ensured the development of the project went smoothly and was successful.

 The SCRUM method involves dividing up and working on multiple smaller tasks simultaneously in rapid succession, referred to as `Sprints`.
 We would identify these Sprint activities and assign them to group members.
 After a Sprint, the group would communicate back any pain points the faced while working on their tasks in what is known as a `Sprint Retrospective`.
 This allowed for frequent communication and collaboration amongst the team.
-These meetings were held bi-weekly; one on tuesday and another on friday.
+These meetings were held bi-weekly; one on Tuesday and another on Friday.
 Within these meetings, feedback was shared and new work was assigned to each member.

-Github was also used to enable our SCRUM Methodologies.
-We used Githubs `Projects` feature to create and maintain a Kanban board in order to track the progression of work completed.
-We created a Sprint backlog, consisting of the tasks required for the reports completion, using Githubs `Issues` feature.
+GitHub was also used to enable our SCRUM Methodologies.
+We used GitHub `Projects` feature to create and maintain a Kanban board in order to track the progression of work completed.
+We created a Sprint backlog, consisting of the tasks required for the reports completion, using GitHub `Issues` feature.
 This also allowed us to assign tasks to each other and comment on each Sprint backlog item.

 ### Backlog
 | US | As a                 | I want to                                                             | So that I                                                        | Priority |